ubul86/zengo_test_react/README.md

-If you want to run the project without error, you need to run before the Zengo Test project: https://bitbucket.org/ubul86/zengo_test/src/master/ and configure the {project_root}/constants/main.js file to reach the API endpoints.
+If you want to run the project without error, you need to run first the Zengo Test project: https://bitbucket.org/ubul86/zengo_test/src/master/ and configure the {project_root}/constants/main.js file to reach the API endpoints.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).